Spanish Citizenship Through Descent

 Article 20.1.a grants Spanish citizenship to children who are or have been under the parental authority of a Spanish citizen typically up to the age of 20, with some exceptions up to 21 depending on residency or treaties.

-This article is the avenue my sister will need to go through in order to pass her Spanish citizenship to my nephew who is already 2 years old and she was not Spanish at the time of his birth.
+This article is the avenue my sister will need to go through in order to pass her Spanish citizenship to my nephew & niece as she was not Spanish at the time of either of their births.
+My Niece was actually born the day before her Spanish citizenship was granted which is wild haha.

 The core rules of Article 20.1.a is that the child must be under the parental authority of a Spanish citizen and must apply before reaching the age limit.